-- AS/NZS 1158.1 For predominantly vehicular area (Category V) lighting. - AS/NZS 1158.3 For predominantly pedestrian area (Category P) lighting. - AS 2560 for Sports Lighting. - AS 4282 For control of the obtrusive effects of lighting.
+- AS/NZS 1158.1 For predominantly vehicular area (Category V) lighting. - AS/NZS 1158.3 For predominantly pedestrian area (Category P) lighting. - AS 4282 For control of the obtrusive effects of lighting (Relates to carpark and accent lighting.
+Accent lighting is lighting provided in addition to the minimum requirement for safety and security).

-AS/NZS 1158.1 Category V5 shall not be used for road lighting design.
+Category V5 will not be used.

-4.3.1 Quantities
+5.2.1 Quantities

-Use the least quantity of luminaires that will satisfactorily meet the lighting parameters.
+Use the least quantity of luminaires that will satisfactorily meet the lighting parameters

-4.3.2 Obtrusive Light
+5.2.2 Obtrusive Light

-Particular attention shall be given to AS 4282-1997, Section 2, and AS/NZS 1158.3.1:2005, Clause 2.5.3 and the International Dark Sky Association (IDA) for limitations related to adverse environmental effects.
+Particular attention shall be given to AS 4282 and AS/NZS 1158.3.1, Clause 3.2.3.2, for the assessment of obtrusiveness to adjacent properties, other than public areas (eg. path, reserve or road).

-4.3.3 Refractors
+5.2.3 Refractors

-In an effort to minimize the glare, luminaires which have optical control dominated by refractor control, or in which the lamp is positioned as to be more than 50% below the natural screened edge of the luminaire canopy (or opaque section), shall not be used in subdivisions containing residential properties or areas adjacent to residential properties.
+In an effort to minimise the glare, luminaires which have optical control dominated by refractor control, or in which the lamp is positioned as to be more than 50% below the natural screened edge of the luminaire canopy (or opaque section), shall not be used in subdivisions containing residential properties.